(FIR) FINANCE, INSURANCE AND REAL ESTATE

-Non-technical dealing with broad areas of budgeting, insurance, borrowing and credit purchases, home ownership, investment, taxes, and family financial planning.
+Non-technical course covering areas of personal budgeting, borrowing and credit, insurance, home ownership, investment, taxes, entrepreneurship, and family financial planning.
 NOTE: If taken after student has received credit for FIR 3710 or 3810, credit will not count for B.B.A. degree.

 FIR 3220 - Personal Investing (3)

 To assist individual investors of all backgrounds in development and monitoring of an investment portfolio by explaining possible investment alternatives including terminology and analysis techniques to fulfill future financial goals.
 NOTE: Open to all University students.
 NOTE: this course may not be counted toward fulfilling the requirements for the Finance major.

 Basic terminology, principles and issues; market analysis, real estate law, instruments, legal descriptions, appraisal, investment, finance, brokerage, property management.
 Designed for non-real estate majors as well as a foundation for further study.

 Fundamentals of business finance; time value of money, capital budgeting techniques, securities valuation, and cost of capital.
 PREREQUISITE: ACCT 2020 and ECON 2020 and either SCMS 2710 or MATH 1530.